martin-pr/lyli/README.md

 # Lyli

 Lyli (*Ly*tro *Li*nux) aims to provide an open source alternative to the Lytro Desktop.
+Currently, it allows to download images from the camera (in their .raw and .json form), and perform basic calibration.

-The application has been tested only with the original Lytro camera, although the Lytro Illum may work, too.
+The application has been tested only with the 1st generation Lytro camera.

 ## Compiling
 ### Requirements